 Non-Abrasive Sponges or Cloths

 There’s no substitute for good, old-fashioned elbow grease.
 The most straightforward part of getting your RV toilet clean is simple scrubbing.
-Use non-abrasive sponges or a soft-bristled nylon brush to avoid potentially damaging the toilet finish and/or seal while you scrub.
+Use non-abrasive sponges or a soft-bristled nylon brush to avoid potentially damaging the toilet’s finish and/or seal while scrubbing.
 It may not be the most pleasant household chore, but thorough and regular cleanings make this a far less unpleasant process.

 Vinegar and Water

 When it comes to safe cleaning products, this is one of the classics.
-Make a mixture of equal parts white vinegar and water and add it to a spray bottle.
+Mix equal parts white vinegar and water, then add the mixture to a spray bottle.
 Vinegar is a mildly acidic solution that cuts through grime, softens and removes mineral deposits, neutralizes the odor of urine, and is safe on most surfaces.
 Spray your toilet, let it sit for a few minutes, and then scrub or wipe away.

-There are also special RV toilet cleaners for the needs and limitations of an RV water and waste system.
+There are also specialized RV toilet cleaners designed to meet the specific needs and limitations of an RV’s water and waste system.
 Let’s take a look at a few of them for those of you who prefer not to use white vinegar.

 Unique RV Toilet Cleaner

 A product called Unique RV Toilet Cleaner is one of the best.
-It uses a combination of enzymes, beneficial bacteria, and tank-enhancing microbes to remove stains, lubricate toilet seals, boost holding tank waste decomposition, and reduce tank odor, all without harsh chemicals.
-And the fact that it includes the same beneficial bacteria that are often intentionally added to your black tank for odor control, it’s not only NOT harming anything in that regard but is actually helping.
+It utilizes a combination of enzymes, beneficial bacteria, and tank-enhancing microbes to remove stains, lubricate toilet seals, enhance holding tank waste decomposition, and reduce tank odor, all without the use of harsh chemicals.
+And the fact that it includes the same beneficial bacteria that are often intentionally added to your black tank for odor control, it’s not only NOT harming anything in that regard, but is actually helping.

 Dometic 3-in-1 Bowl Cleaner & Tank Treatment